terencezl/terencezl.github.io/index.md

 I spent 4 years as a funded researcher working on crystalline materials simulation with Density-Functional Theory on supercomputing clusters.
 I became proficient with **Linux** and **Python** and their **scientific computing** eco-systems, e.g. **NumPy**, **SciPy**, **matplotlib**, **pandas**, etc. It naturally paved my way to the growing Data Science and Machine Learning fields, and as soon as GPUs became more available, Deep Learning.
 I took a lot of additional courses to be fully equipped in these domains before dissertation defense.

-During this time I published 14 peer-reviewed [papers](https://scholar.google.com/citations?user=AT89GwYAAAAJ&hl=en) with ~600 citations.
+During this time I published 14 peer-reviewed [papers](https://scholar.google.com/citations?user=AT89GwYAAAAJ&hl=en) that are now widely cited.
 I got the opportunities to present in numerous international conferences, and mentored three undergraduate and two graduate students.

 Additional courses: